MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 [8.5.0] - 2025-10-09
 --------------------

 This Architecture version requires JDK11.
-See :ref:`check-your-jdk-version` for more details.
+See :ref:`sdk_6_check_jdk` for more details.

 Core Engine